|Caroling is great PR for

 |Create a "Caroling Club"!

-school to practice, then meet one evening
+Set a date to meet one evening at school

-at school with their families - they divide
+with members and their families - divide

 into groups and carol through the